You can book 2 man weeks to the Rack

 Labour rates in the Computer Industry

-were only 3 or 4 pounds an hour and a really good salary was
+were only 2 or 3 pounds an hour and a really good salary was

-Head of the rack project at monthly meetings offering to do things
+Rack Project at monthly meetings offering to do things to help

 The day for the Acceptance of the Rack